Internships at CHBRP

 • Candidate for master’s degree (or doctorate) in public health, public policy, or other related field

-• Familiarity with health policy/health services research and analysis
+• Familiarity with health policy/health insurance and health insurance benefits

 • Strong problem-solving and communication skills